onzfonz/comp227/src/content/7/en/part7a.md

 ```

 Each view is implemented as its own component.
-We store the view component information in the application state called <i>page</i>.
+We store the view component information in the application state called `page`.
 This information tells us which component, representing a view, should be shown below the menu bar.

 However, the method is not very optimal.
 As we can see from the pictures, the address stays the same even though at times we are in different views.
 Each view should preferably have its own address, e.g. to make bookmarking possible.
-The <i>back</i> button doesn't work as expected for our application either, meaning that <i>back</i> doesn't move you to the previously displayed view of the application, but somewhere completely different.
+The ***back*** button doesn't work as expected for our application either, meaning that *back* doesn't move you to the previously displayed view of the application, but somewhere completely different.
-If the application were to grow even bigger and we wanted to, for example, add separate views for each user and note, then this self-made <i>routing</i>, which means the navigation management of the application, would get overly complicated.
+If the application were to grow even bigger and we wanted to, for example, add separate views for each user and note, then this self-made **routing**, which means the navigation management of the application, would get overly complicated.

 ### React Router